faboo8/max_entropy_grouper/README.md

 The optimization algorithm is pretty straightforward.
 We choose two groups at random, from these two groups then we again choose one element each at random, propose a switch, check if the entropy is increasing and if so accept the change.
 Otherwise we start over.
 This is not very efficient but given enough iterations finds an optimal grouping.

-One small (optional) feature is a random swap that will accept a change even when the entropy is decreasing.
+One small (optional) feature is a random swap (chance: 1 in 1500) that will accept a change even when the entropy is decreasing.
 The thought behind this is to avoid getting stuck in a local maximum.
 However, I have not encountered a situation where the inclusion of this yielded a better result but hey - who knows?

 ## How to use